Moya/Moya/docs/Providers.md

 initializer anymore, since Swift will infer it from the type of our `endpointsClosure`.
 Neat!

 This `endpointsClosure` is about as simple as you can get.
+It's actually the default implementation, too, stored in `MoyaProvider.DefaultEndpointMapping`.
-Check out the [Endpoints](Endpoints.md) documentation for more on _why_ you might want to do this.
+Check out the [Endpoints](Endpoints.md) documentation for more on _why_ you might want to customize this.

 The next optional initializer parameter is `endpointResolver`, which resolves an `Endpoint` to an actual `NSURLRequest`.
 Again, check out the [Endpoints](Endpoints.md)